agroza/IOIF-ROM-BIOS/README.md

 * I am performing most of the superficial tests using QEMU.
 But I am having real difficulties identifying hard disks in the emulator.
 * The real tests are performed on real hardware.
 The machine is equipped with an 80386DX processor running at 33 MHz.
 Also it has a LAN card, and dual Compact Flash cards in master/slave configuration on the Primary IDE controller.
 * Testing is basically done in no time since I have written a batch script that assembles the ROM in such way that it can be executed directly from MS-DOS.
 This script also copies the compiled ROM file to a network share drive which is targeted by the 80386 machine.
 Thus I can go from compilation to real testing in less than 5 seconds.
+* The final tests are performed using a real ATMEL 28C64B EEPROM IC, programmed with the flat binary image, on my TL866II Plus Universal Programmer.
+I am inserting this ROM in the OPTION ROM (IC2) socket on my DIY [16-bit ATX ISA Backplane](http://www.alexandrugroza.ro/microelectronics/isa-backplane/index.html).
+The address at which this ROM is loaded is 0xD0000, configured via SW1.3-SW1.7 switches.
+EEPROM access (SW1.1) is activated and writing (SW1.2) is enabled.